civol/HDLRuby/README.md

 ## Types
 <a name="types"></a>

-Each signal and each expression is associated with a data type which describes the kind of value it can represent.
-In HDLRuby, the data types represent bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.
+Each signal and each expression is associated with a data type that describes the kind of value it can represent.
+In HDLRuby, the data types represent bit-vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.

-### Type construction
+### Type Construction

-There are five basic types, `bit`, `signed`, `unsigned`, `integer` and `float` that represent respectively single bit logical values, single bit unsigned values, single bit signed values, Ruby integer values and Ruby floating-point values (double precision).
+There are five basic types, `bit`, `signed`, `unsigned`, `integer`, and `float` that represent respectively single bit logical values, single-bit unsigned values, single-bit signed values, Ruby integer values, and Ruby floating-point values (double precision).
 The first three types are HW and support four-valued logic, whereas the two last ones are SW (but are compatible with HW) and only support Boolean logic.
 Ruby integers can represent any element of **Z** (the mathematical integers) and have for that purpose a variable bit-width.

 The other types are built from them using a combination of the two following type operators.

 __The vector operator__ `[]` is used for building types representing vectors of single or multiple other types.
-A vector whose elements have all the same type are declared as follows:
+A vector whose elements have all the same type is declared as follows:

 ```ruby
 <type>[<range>]
 ```

 The `<range>` of a vector type indicates the position of the starting and ending bits.
-A `n..0` range can also be abbreviated to `n+1`.
+An `n..0` range can also be abbreviated to `n+1`.
 For instance, the two following types are identical:

 ```ruby
 bit[7..0]
 bit[8]
 ```

-A vector of multiple types, also called tuple, is declared as follows:
+A vector of multiple types, also called a tuple, is declared as follows:

 ```ruby
 [<type 0>, <type 1>, ... ]
 ```

-For example, the following code declares the type of the vectors made of an 8-bit logical, a 16-bit signed and a 16-bit unsigned values:
+For example, the following code declares the type of the vectors made of an 8-bit logical, a 16-bit signed, and a 16-bit unsigned values:

 ```ruby
 [ bit[8], signed[16], unsigned[16] ]